fballiano/magento-cache-regeneration-lock/README.md

 ```
 If you're on Windows simply copy core/Mage/Core/Model/App.php to the local pool and apply the patch in this repository.

-## Why a patch and now directly the patched file?
+## Why a patch and not directly the patched file?

 To have a better compatibility across multiple Magento (1.x) versions, both CE and EE.